CrystalFerrai/EditIcarusProspect/readme.md

 The above command updates the prospect to allow friends to join.
 You can add any of the following commands to the command line depending what you want to change.
 ```
 -n, -name [value]         Set the prospect name to the supplied value.
 						  Note: This will also change the file name.

 -p, -privacy [option]     Set the lobby privacy for the prospect to one of the following.
 						  friends    Steam friends can join.
 						  private    No one can join.

 -d, -difficulty [option]  Set the game difficulty for the prospect to one of [easy, medium, hard, extreme].
 						  Warning: Extreme difficulty is only implemented for outposts.
 Things will break if
 						  you use it elsewhere.

 -h, -hardcore [on/off]    Turn on or off the ability to self-respawn if you die in the prospect.

 -z, -dropzone [index]     Set the selected drop zone for the prospect.
 						  Warning: Ensure the chosen index is valid for the specific map.

+-m, -mission [params]     Commands to manipulate mission history - intended only for open world prospects.

+						  list           List recorded missions.

+						  remove [list]  Remove specific missions from the record.
+Pass in a comma-separated
+										 list of mission indeces to remove.
+No spaces.
+										 Example: remove 0,4,17

+						  clear          Remove all missions from the record.

+						  Warning: Removing a currently active mission may cause problems.

+-b, -prebuilt [params]    Commands to manipulate mission generated prebuilt structures.

+						  list           List prebuilt structures.

+						  remove [list]  Remove specific structures.
+Pass in a comma-separated list of
+										 structure indeces to remove.
+No spaces.
+										 Example: remove 1,3,4

+						  clear          Remove all prebuilt structures.

+						  Warning: Removing a prebuilt structure associated with a currently active mission
+								   may cause problems.

 -l, -list                 Prints information about all player characters stored in the prospect.

 -c, -cleanup              Removes any rockets or other player data that is not associated with a valid player.
 						  Run this if you see any warnings when running -list that you want to clean up.

 -r, -remove [players]     Removes listed player characters and their rockets.
 List a player's Steam ID to
 						  remove all of that player's characters.
 To remove only a specific character, list
 						  a Steam ID followed by a hyphen, followed by the character slot number.
 Separate
 						  list entries with commas.
 Do not include any spaces.

 						  Example: -r 76561100000000000,76561150505050505-0,76561123232323232

 						  Warning: Players removed this way will not be able to reclaim their loadout unless
 						  it is insured.
 ```

 ## How to Build